How to decide between an Interim CMO or a Permanent Hire?

 What does the T2D3 phase mean for Marketing?
 Investors expect the CEO and the Executive Team to triple revenue two years in a row, and to double it for the next three years.
 Marketing is key to this growth.
 Luckily, this has been done many times.
 Here is an example of a B2B SaaS Marketing Playbook.
 But Senior Marketing Executives who know this playbook and fit the budget of a midsize B2B SaaS Company are hard to find.

-How do I know if I need an Interim CMO?
-What is the right fit for me right now?
+How do you know if you need an Interim CMO?

 Let's start by listing the challenges typical B2B SaaS Company CEOs face: